appsparkler/study/google/analytics/how.md

+# How, etc...

-# How to integrate GA in our app/web-site?
+## How to integrate GA in our app/web-site?

 To collect data from our app/website, we need to add a small piece of code to our website/app.
 This "small piece of code" is also called a "tag" in the Google Analytics world.